dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

 ## Conclusion

 Congratulations!
-You've successfully built a complete blockchain document management application by:
+You've successfully built a complete blockchain document management smart contract by:

 1. Implementing the Move smart contract with:
    - Document creation and storage